-Objectives: to present cases and specimens of interest from recent service work to a College audience of undergraduate and graduate students, residents and clinicians; to gain experience in presenting preliminary case findings, tentative diagnoses and planned ancillary tests, and in discussion of these.
+Objectives: To present cases and specimens of interest from recent service work to a college audience of undergraduate and graduate students, residents and clinicians.
+Participants will gain experience in presenting preliminary case findings, tentative and differential diagnoses and planned ancillary tests.

-Participants: Presentations are made by undergraduate students, graduate students, senior residents, faculty and PDS pathologists on necropsy duty.
+Participants: Presentations are made by undergraduate students, graduate students, CVDP students, faculty, and PDS pathologists on necropsy duty.
 Seminars are organized and conducted by a faculty member.
 Graduate students in diagnostic anatomic pathology courses and senior residents should expect to present cases or specimens at this seminar each day they are scheduled for duty, unless cases are done in conjunction with the undergraduate 580 course.

 Content: A concise case history should be given.
 The clinician or student on the case may be asked to do this but, due to time constraints, emphasis must be placed on brevity when making this request.
 It is important to keep the seminar moving along and to maintain audience interest.
 The disease suspected may be introduced right away if desired.
-Short cuts in description are encouraged at this stage (e.g. fibrin, pus).
+Shortcuts in description are encouraged at this stage (e.g., fibrin, pus).
 At an appropriate point, clinical pathology data may be requested from a clinical pathologist or representative, such as a 580 student.